CVanF5/ngx-inference/docs/event-loop-flow.md

 - **Phase resumption**: `ngx_http_core_run_phases()` is the critical function that resumes phase processing for the specific request after the async body read completes.

 - **Defensive checks**: Both BBR callback and process_request check for header presence to prevent duplicate processing if the handler is somehow invoked again.

+- **Configurable headers**: Both BBR and EPP header names are configurable via `inference_bbr_header_name` and `inference_epp_header_name` directives, defaulting to `X-Gateway-Model-Name` and `X-Inference-Upstream` respectively.

+- **Default model handling**: When BBR cannot extract a model from the request body, it uses the configured `bbr_default_model` value to prevent reprocessing and ensure consistent behavior.

+- **EPP error handling**: EPP failures are handled according to `epp_failure_mode_allow` setting.
+In fail-closed mode, EPP errors terminate the request with HTTP 500.
+In fail-open mode, EPP errors allow the request to continue, optionally using `default_upstream` if configured.

+- **Request termination**: Unlike BBR which always allows requests to continue (possibly with default model), EPP can terminate requests early if `epp_failure_mode_allow=false` and the external processor is unavailable.